orsonteodoro/gcf2/profiles/gaming/README.md

     is uncommon, but helps isolation, but doesn't secure if firmware has vulnerabilities or is compromised.

-  - Unhardened everything.
+  - Unhardened mostly everything.
 This was a common practice in 1990s to 2000s decade.

   - Selective per-package hardening.
 This was a common practice in 2010s decade.